Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Cut cardboard with the TrueControl knife into the shape of a bunny ear.

-You just need the ears to be proportional to whatever form you are using for the head portion of the wreath.
+You need the ears to be proportional to whatever form you use for the wreath’s head portion.

 Cut two identical ears from the cardboard.